fishgotnosole/Micro-Python/README.md

 Just a space for my Python and Micro Python projects.
 As I learn more about programming and Python in general.

 Using the RP2040 Pico, and various hardware addons.
-Which I'll list below:

-Pimoroni Pico Explorer Base,
-Pimoroni BME680 Breakout,
-Pimoroni LTR559 Breakout,